crate/cratedb-guide/docs/install/container/kubernetes/kubernetes.md

           name: postgres
         # Environment variables passed through to the container.
         env:
-          # This is variable is detected by CrateDB.
+          # This variable is detected by CrateDB.
         - name: CRATE_HEAP_SIZE
           value: "256m"
           # The rest of these variables are used in the command-line